sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

             -r --performance-report

-   The command stages the sources under ``ci/reframe/stage``, configures CMake with ``-mtune=native -march=native -O3 -g`` and builds the demo required by each test instance.
-Four runs are executed automatically: advection and Burgers, both with 1 and 2 MPI ranks.
-During the advection runs the executable is launched with ``--Tf 0.01 --timers --nfiles 1`` so the timer table is emitted to standard output.
+   The command stages the sources under ``ci/reframe/stage``, configures CMake with ``-mtune=native -march=native -O3 -g`` and builds the advection demo required by the test instance.
+A single run is executed automatically:
+   ``finite-volume-advection-2d`` with one MPI rank.
+The executable is launched with ``--Tf 0.01 --timers --nfiles 1`` so the timer table is emitted to standard output.
 ReFrame captures the ``total runtime`` line to populate the performance report.
-Burgers uses ``--Tf 0.05`` and a single output file, matching the light-weight profiling use case.
-The default references are currently set to ~3.0 s (1 rank) and ~3.3 s (2 ranks) with generous 80% tolerances; refine them once several runs establish a baseline on your machine.
+The default reference is currently set to ~3.0 s (1 rank) with a generous 80% tolerance; refine it once several runs establish a baseline on your machine.
 The test exposes the variables ``FiniteVolumeDemoTest.final_time`` and ``FiniteVolumeDemoTest.nfiles`` so you can override the command-line arguments without editing the test::